cncf/tag-security/governance/roles.md

   1. A Chair or TL nominates a candidate.
   1. The nomination is communicated on the issue tracking the project The nomination is typically open for a week (but may be shorter with LGTM of at least two Chairs).
   1. The issue is updated with the assignment of the project lead as "assignee" alongside the SIG Leadership member.
+  1. Project Leads will be given the OWNER role of the directory or sub-directory for their team's activities in order to empower merge/approve.

 Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project directory in this repository to help facilitate and moderate new content to the project.

-## Role of team leads
+## Role of Team Leads

-Team Leads lead larger streams of work that require sustained effort and coordination.
-In some cases, these remain ongoing.
+Team Leads lead larger streams of work that require sustained effort and coordination and remain ongoing.

 Team Leads are nominated and approved by the following process:
   1. Team Lead actively participates in the group, initiates the proposal or